Hit by wildfires, Kansas farmers get visit from governor

 According to the governor’s office, Kelly and Agriculture Secretary Mike Beam both met with farmers and ranchers who were affected by the Dec.
-15 wildfires in Russell and Osbourne counties.
+15 wildfires in Russell and Osborne counties.

 “While our farmers and ranchers have always persevered through challenges, we know the storm and wildfires caused significant damage to homes, livestock, and crops, so it’s critical that we mobilize all of the available resources to aid their recovery,” Kelly said.